-The new strategy and proposals have been guided by a new Leeds transport advisory panel.
-Chaired by the Director of Strategy for Transport for the North Nigel Foster, the advisory panel (PDF 77KB) includes leading transport experts and senior figures from transport bodies and organisations, along with representatives from the worlds of business, education, planning, accessibility, equalities and campaign groups.
-Minutes from the panel meeting on 24th November 2016 (PDF 640KB) are available to view.
+The plans were supported and guided by the West Yorkshire Combined Authority and the Leeds transport advisory panel.
+The panel is chaired by the Director of Strategy for Transport for the North Nigel Foster, the advisory panel (PDF 77KB) includes leading transport experts and senior figures from transport bodies and organisations, along with representatives from the worlds of business, education, planning, accessibility, equalities and campaign groups.

 Mass transit ambition

-Along with the proposed £270m investment in public transport in the city, Leeds City Council is continuing to press for funding for a viable mass transit system to be put in place as soon as possible.
+Leeds City Council is continuing to press for funding for a viable mass transit system to be put in place as soon as possible.
 It was not possible to use the NGT money available for this as mass transit systems are considerably more expensive (up to £80m per kilometre to build) and take a long time to deliver, (the government has said the NGT funding must be committed by 2021).
-There was also a clear direction from those who took part in the transport conversation for actions and improvements to happen as soon as possible rather than waiting for a much longer-term single project to be delivered.
+There was a clear direction from those who took part in the transport conversation for actions and improvements to happen as soon as possible rather than waiting for a much longer-term single project to be delivered.

 The council is calling on all key partners and everyone in Leeds to work together to secure the funding required so that a plan to provide a mass transit system to benefit all communities and the wider region can be taken forward as quickly as possible.